RobbingSpree/HLMSH-Novel/plans and schemes/new chapter plans.md

 Thinks about how they saw Debug making out with someone behind the reception desk and that they actually don't know their friend as well as they thought

 **Timeline**
-Time skip from prev:
+Time skip from prev: a few hours
-Starts:
+Starts: 10am Monday
-Finishes:
+Finishes: midday Monday

 |              | Brun is | Fel is | Debug is |
 | ------------ | ------- | ------ | -------- |